 First, a suitable White Beijing Duck will be chosen for preparation.
 After the bird has been plucked, air is pumped between its skin and flesh.
 A small incision is made for the removal of the entrails.

 Secondly, and once the bird has been thoroughly cleaned, a wooden skewer is inserted through it to facilitate its hanging and ultimate heating; the body cavity is filled with water and the incision that had been made is closed.

 Thirdly, the skin of the duck is air dried and brushed with a layer of sugar.

 Fourthly, the duck is then put into a large oven, using a smokeless hardwood fuel and heating to about 270 degrees Centigrade for 30 to 40 minutes.
 The duck is turned frequently during the roasting process to ensure even cooking.

-Then the delicious roast duck is ready!
-It will be a shining date-red in color and unique in flavor; Beijing Roast Duck is characterized by its crispy skin and tender texture.
-Besides the traditional roast duck, many restaurants offer an All Duck Banquet - various dishes cooked with the offal and juices of the duck, surrounding the main dish.
+Then the delicious dish is ready!
+It will be a shining date-red in color and unique in flavor; It is characterized by its crispy skin and tender texture.
+Besides the traditional one, many restaurants offer an All Duck Banquet - various dishes cooked with the offal and juices of the duck, surrounding the main dish.
 It will be sure to give you satisfaction and enjoyment when dining.

 In addition, there are some points to which you need to pay attention when having this dish.
 The best seasons for eating it are spring, autumn and winter.
 The hot roast duck will be brought to the dining table by the chef where he will slice it into more than 100 thin flakes, each having its piece of crispy skin.
 The way to really enjoy the succulent meat is as follows: first take one of the small, thin pancakes provided and spread it with plum sauce, small slices of spring onions and then add some pieces of duck.
 Finally roll up the pancake and take a bite.
 You will be surprised by the terrific taste!